-On a positive, a recent scaling or upgrade as a result of attainment of set goals and objectives may mean a need to rebrand.
-It’s necessary, sometimes to rebrand to compete with higher level brands in the industry, probably in other sectors.
+On a positive, a recent scaling or upgrade as a result of the attainment of set goals and objectives may mean a need to rebrand.
+It’s necessary, sometimes to rebrand to compete with higher-level brands in the industry, probably in other sectors.

 A merger or acquisition